 In John Sayles's movie Matewan (based on a true story), the eponymous West Virginia coal town in the '20s is striking against the evil coal corporation, and the mayor is offered a bribe to side with the corporation.
 "This town ain't for sale, mister."

 How Jonathan Shields practically bankrupted his studio in The Bad and the Beautiful.
 He wouldn't even release a picture that could save it because he thought it wasn't good enough.

 In The Untouchables, a public official working for Al Capone tries to bribe Eliot Ness to put a stop to his liquor raids.
 Ness literally throws the money back in the man's face.

-Inverted and played straight in Star Wars.
+Inverted and played straight in Star Wars Episode IV: A New Hope.
 Han Solo is perfectly willing to let the princess buy the farm until Luke reminds him that said Princess would pay handsomely for being rescued.
 After that, Solo pretty much does everything pro bono.

 In Titanic, Cal tries to bribe one of the officers to let him on a lifeboat.
 The officer's response: "Your money can't save you any more than it could save me."

 Set up to look this way in Tropic Thunder when Les Grossman attempts to bribe Rick Peck into abandoning his friend and client, but it seems that in the nick of time Rick took a third option and saved the day using the bribe money.